LeetCode

 About LeetCode

 LeetCode is a community-built MCP server published by jinzcdev that provides AI assistants with tools and capabilities via the Model Context Protocol.
-Access LeetCode problems, user profiles, and community solutions for improved algorithm practice and LeetCode 75 contest It is categorized under developer tools.
+Access LeetCode problems, user profiles, and community solutions for improved algorithm practice and LeetCode 75 contest prep.
+It is categorized under developer tools.

 How to install